merin86/planbrella/README.md

 - [Build a Todo app with Django and React](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) has also been used as a support to create structure for various functions.

 #### Websites

+- These two websites have been used frequently to create the web page [Create React App](https://create-react-app.dev/) & [React](https://react.dev/)

 - Various "Cheat Sheets", provided by CI, have been used in the creation of this web page.